FFongWong/VideoControllerUIT/README.md

 ## Instructions

-Attach this script as a plugin to any atom (I generally just use a simple invisible cube), and configure it to point to a path where videos exist on your computer.
+Attach this script as a plugin to any atom (I generally just use a simple invisible cube with collision disabled), and configure it to point to a path where videos exist on your computer.

 It can play a wide variety of video formats, but only has direct access to browse locations within your VAM directory.
 A trigger exists to feed in files from other locations, or you can use symlinks/hardlinks/folder junctions to indirectly point it outside your VAM directory.
 (Note: Windows shortcuts will NOT work, only symlinks and junctions!)